tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 The industry has successfully upgraded TLS versions while deprecating old versions (e.g., SSLv2), and many protocols have transitioned from RSA to Elliptic Curve Cryptography (ECC) improving security while also reducing key sizes.
 The transition to post-quantum crypto brings different challenges, most significantly, the new Post-Quantum algorithms:

-  1. are still being evaluated against both classical and post-quantum attacks,
+   1. Algorithm Maturity: While NIST has finalized the selection of certain post-quantum algorithms, the correctness and security of implementations remain critical, as bugs in implementations can introduce vulnerabilities, regardless of the strength of the underlying algorithm.

-  2. typically use larger key sizes (which increases handshake packet size).
-For example, the public key sizes of ML-KEM is much larger than ECDH (see Table 5 in {{?I-D.ietf-pquip-pqc-engineers}}) and the public key sizes of Dilithium/Falcon are much larger than P256 (see Table 6 in {{?I-D.ietf-pquip-pqc-engineers}}), and
+   2. Key and Signature Sizes: Post-quantum algorithms often require larger key and signature sizes, which can significantly increase handshake packet sizes and impact network performance.
+For example: The public key sizes of ML-KEM are much larger than ECDH (see Table 5 in {{?I-D.ietf-pquip-pqc-engineers}}), and the public key sizes of SLH-DSA and ML-DSA are much larger than P256 (see Table 6 in {{?I-D.ietf-pquip-pqc-engineers}}).
+Similarly, the signature sizes of post-quantum algorithms like SLH-DSA and ML-DSA are considerably larger than those of traditional algorithms like Ed25519 or ECDSA-P256.
+Larger signatures can pose challenges in constrained environments (e.g., IoT) or increase handshake times over high-latency and lossy networks.

-  3. While certain post-quantum (PQ) algorithms are comparatively slower than their traditional counterparts, it's important to note that specific PQ algorithms also showcase faster performance.
-For instance, ML-KEM utilizes less CPU than X25519, and both Dilithium and Falcon exhibit faster signature verification times than Ed25519, although with slower signature generation times.
+   3. Performance Trade-Offs: While some PQ algorithms exhibit slower operations compared to their traditional counterparts, others demonstrate specific advantages.
+For example: ML-KEM utilizes less CPU than X25519.
+ML-DSA features faster signature verification times than Ed25519 but are slower in signature generation.

 All applications transmitting messages over untrusted networks can be susceptible to active or passive attacks by adversaries using CRQCs, with varying degrees of significance for both users and the underlying systems.
 This document explores Quantum-Ready usage profiles for applications specifically designed to defend against passive and on-path attacks employing CRQCs.
 TLS client and server implementations, as well as applications, can mitigate the impact of these challenges through various techniques described in subsequent sections.